 Working with Carol Johnson and Margaret Stanne from the Haviland-Heidgard Historical Collection, SUNY New Paltz geography student Gregory Krupp has mapped the land of the original patent and its early divisions as they coincide with the modern landscape.
 Krupp was able to identify old boundary and plot lines by applying today’s technology to the information provided by old deeds, maps, town records, and stone walls, which still exist today.

-On Saturday, February 17 at 4:00 PM, Gregory Krupp will be presenting his new map to the public for the second time in Deyo Hall (his original presentation took place at the Elting Memorial Library on Thursday, November 7, 2017).
+On Saturday, February 17, at 4:00 PM, Krupp will present his new map to the public for the second time in Deyo Hall at 6 Broadhead Avenue (his first presentation took place at the Elting Memorial Library in November 2017).
 A Q&A portion will follow the presentation and light refreshments will be served.

 $10 general admission

 $9 for seniors, members, and members of the armed service